 1. Gardening

-People enjoy gardening for all sorts of reasons.
-Some enjoy creating beautiful spaces and being out in the fresh air surrounded by nature, while others use it for escapism.
-Whatever you like about gardening, the good news is that it’s a great activity to turn into a self-employment opportunity.
+People enjoy gardening for many reasons.
+Some enjoy creating beautiful spaces and being in the fresh air, while others seek escapism.
+Whatever you like about gardening, it’s a great activity to turn into a self-employment opportunity.

-You can usually grow a client base for regular garden maintenance, but also do one-off gardening jobs – such as clearing areas, landscaping, or making over gardens entirely.
-The job can be hard work and people will often expect you to tend to their garden come rain or shine, so you should be prepared to roll your sleeves up and get stuck in whatever the weather.
+You can usually grow a client base for regular garden maintenance, or one-off gardening jobs, such as clearing areas, landscaping, or garden makeovers.
+The job can be hard work, and people will often expect you to tend to their garden come rain or shine, so you should be prepared to roll up your sleeves and get stuck in whatever the weather.

-Before you get started as a gardener, it’s best to have a look at areas near you that are currently underserved by gardeners, so you can look to fill the gap.
+Before getting started, it’s best to look for local areas currently underserved by gardeners, so you can try to fill the gap.

-It also helps if you know who your target market is so you can decide what service you want to offer.
+It also helps to know who your target market is, so you can decide what services to offer and what equipment you need.
 For example, whether you’ll be providing domestic, commercial, or ground maintenance gardening services.
-This will also help you decide what equipment you need.

 2. Cleaning

-Research from the British Cleaning Council estimates that the cleaning industry contributes nearly £59 billion a year to the UK economy and provides work for over 1.47 people.
-It’s likely that wherever you live, they’ll be somewhere that needs cleaning – whether it be a home, office, or even a local school.
+Research from the British Cleaning Council estimates that the cleaning industry contributes over £66 billion a year to the UK economy and provides work for 1.49 million people.
+It’s likely that wherever you live, there’ll be somewhere that needs cleaning – whether that’s a home, office, or even a local school.

 The first thing you’ll need to do is work out what kind of cleaner you’re going to be – for example, domestic, commercial, or specialist.
-You generally don’t need any qualifications to work as a cleaner, but you might if you decide to set up a specialist cleaning business – such as one that specialises in cleaning escalators or graffiti.
+You generally don’t need any qualifications to work as a cleaner, but you might decide to set up a specialist cleaning business, specialising in cleaning escalators or graffiti, for example.

-Start-up costs for cleaning businesses are usually relatively low as you’ll usually only need insurance, cleaning supplies, and your own vehicle to get started.
-Again, it might cost a bit more if you go down the specialist cleaning route and need to buy specialist cleaning tools and/or equipment.
+Start-up costs for cleaning businesses are usually low, as you’ll often only need insurance, cleaning supplies, and your own vehicle to get started.
+Again, it might cost a bit more to be a specialist cleaner with specific cleaning tools and/or equipment.

 3. Counselling

-If you’re a great listener who enjoys helping people with their problems, you could consider retraining as a counsellor.
+If you’re a great listener and enjoy helping people with their problems, you could consider retraining as a counsellor.

-Counsellors work with people either one-to-one or in groups, offering them a safe space to speak and work through any issues they might be facing.
-This can include family-related problems, trauma over a particular incident or problems at work.
+Counsellors work with people either one-to-one or in groups, offering them a safe space to speak and work through issues they might be facing.
+This can include family-related problems, trauma over a particular incident, or work issues.
 People often go to counselling because they benefit from speaking to someone impartial and non-judgemental.

-In some cases, having those extra years of life experience under your belt can be a real bonus, because having lived through life’s ups and downs, you may find it easier to empathise with others who are going through similar circumstances.
+Sometimes, having those extra years of life experience can be a real bonus.
+Having lived through life’s ups and downs, you might find it easier to empathise with others who are going through similar circumstances.

-However, it’s worth noting that, while counselling can be an incredibly rewarding career path, it can also be tricky not to get caught up in other people’s circumstances.
+However, it’s worth noting that, while counselling can be an incredibly rewarding career, it can also be tricky not to get caught up in other people’s circumstances.

-The British Association for Counselling and Psychotherapy (BACP) tends to set their own standards for people wanting to enter the profession.
-This means you don’t need a degree, but you’ll need a widely-recognised qualification if you want to prove your credibility and attract clients.
+The British Association for Counselling and Psychotherapy (BACP) often sets their own standards for people looking to enter the profession.
+This means you don’t need a degree, but you’ll need a widely recognised qualification to prove your credibility and attract clients.

 The BACP recommends that you undertake a three-stage process (over three years) that’ll give you plenty of opportunities to put your counselling skills into real-life practise and get feedback from supervisors and tutors along the way.